derrickoswald/CIMApplication/MaximumFeedIn/README.md

 ### reference
-Use this reference (simulation) number for a comparison to the current [Pre-Calculation](#pre-calculation) to determine which transformers have new photo-voltaic installations or have changed the estimated power sufficiently, and hence need to be simulated with [Load Flow](#load-flow).
+Use this reference (simulation) number for a comparison to the current [Pre-Calculation](#pre-calculation) to determine which transformers have new photo-voltaic installations or have changed the estimated power sufficiently, and hence need to be simulated with [Load Flow](#load flow).
 This mode is used to avoid recomputing transformer circuits that have not changed.

 ### delta
-The amount of power difference, relative to the reference value, that will trigger a [Load Flow](#load-flow) simulation when in `--reference` mode.
+The amount of power difference, relative to the reference value, that will trigger a [Load Flow](#load flow) simulation when in `--reference` mode.

 ### precalcfactor
-The scaling to be performed on [Pre-Calculation](#pre-calculation) feed-in value to set the upper limit for [Load Flow](#load-flow) ramp up.
+The scaling to be performed on [Pre-Calculation](#pre-calculation) feed-in value to set the upper limit for [Load Flow](#load flow) ramp up.

 ### cosphi
-power factor which will be used for new photo-voltaic installations
+The power factor which will be used for new photo-voltaic installations.
+A positive CosPhi indicates a leading power factor for new PV, while a negative CosPhi indicates a lagging power factor.
+See the discussion below under [Power Factor](#power factor).

 ### voltage_threshold
-this threshold for voltage will be used for each node on the same feeder (of the trafo station) as the house, on which the photo-voltaic is currently tested
+This specifies the threshold for voltage that will be used for each node on the same feeder (of the trafo station) as the house on which the photo-voltaic is currently tested.

 ### voltage_threshold2
-this threshold for voltage will be used for each node NOT on the same feeder (of the trafo station) as the house, on which the photo-voltaic is currently tested
+This threshold for voltage will be used for each node NOT on the same feeder (of the trafo station) as the house on which the photo-voltaic is currently tested.

 ### ignore_other
-the current check for ac line segments can be ignored for lines which are NOT on the same feeder as the house, which is under test
+The current check for AC line segments can be ignored for lines which are NOT on the same feeder as the house which is under test.

 ### cable_impedance_limit
-cables with a R1 value higher than this are not calculated with gridlab, the reason is bad performance in gridlab with too high impedance values
+cables with a R1 value higher than this are not calculated with GridLAB-D.
+The reason is bad performance, and sometimes non-convergence, with too high impedance values.

+### workdir
+This parameter specifies the directory for intermediate files.
+For distributed processing (more than one Spark node) a common directory (HDFS or NFS share) accessible by the driver and all worker nodes can be specified.
+If it isn't specified the working directory is in the same location as the input files.

+### outputfile
+This parameter allows the placement of the output SQLite file.

+### version
+Outputs the version of Scala, Spark and MaximumFeedIn for the jar.
+The Scala and Spark versions were used at compile time, so deviations from these values when running MaximumFeedIn can cause failure is arcane and subtle ways.
+If `--verbose` is specified or the log4j logging level is INFO, the program reports the Spark version abtained from the session.

 # Processing

 The CIM file is read into Spark using a custom reader, [CIMReader](https://github.com/derrickoswald/CIMReader).